NXP/dds-tsn/README.md

 ```bash
 PIF=eth0 NETMASK=10.10 EGRESS_QOS_MAP="egress-qos-map 0:4"  ./scripts/make_vlan.bash
 ```

 ### Option B: DSCP-to-PCP mapping with traffic control filter
 For this option, machine A needs specific kernel configuration, see details in *Prerequisites* section above.
 The DDS distribution in use should support *TransportPriority* QoS policy.
 At the moment of writing this README, [Fast DDS did not support this feature](https://fast-dds.docs.eprosima.com/en/latest/fastdds/api_reference/dds_pim/core/policy/transportpriorityqospolicy.html) and we used RTI's Connext DDS on `arm64` for the experiment.
 Alternatively, one can use machine A with an Intel processor and the free Debian package for [RTI Connext DDS](https://www.rti.com/products).

 Configure VLAN interfaces with the IP address ending with `.2`.
-Assume your setup uses the physical interface `eth0`, netmask `10.10.*.*`, and filter on a given TOS value (default to 0x14):
+Assuming your setup uses the physical interface `eth0` and netmask `10.10.*.*`, we setup a VLAN interface that filters on a given TOS value of `0x14`:
 ```bash
 PIF=eth0 NETMASK=10.10 OPTION_B=on ./scripts/make_vlan.bash
 # to verify the configuration, send iperf3 streams to machine C and check the packet TOS and PCP value using Wireshark
 iperf3 -c MACHINE_C_VLAN_INTERFACE -u -S 0x14 -t20
 ```

 ### Common configuration
 1. On machine C, create a virtual interface with IP addresss ending with `.3`, for example:
    ```bash